 The social media ads need to match the platform(s) you’re advertising.
 This is why you should create social media ads to back up your daily posts that are meant to keep your followers informed and interested.

 The goal is to increase brand awareness while serving your clients the advantages they could get by using your product or service.

-However, the benefits of social media advertising go beyond building brand awareness because there are many objectives you can set for your campaigns.
+However, the benefits of social media advertising go beyond building brand awareness because there are many objectives you can set for your shoppable ads and campaigns.

 You can always spice up your strategy with your own ideas, but there’s a general formula that will help you get started.